 Understanding How Objects Influence Choice of Functional Activities by Occupational Therapists

 An occupational therapy student and POTA member are working together on a research study investigating the use of therapeutic objects during stroke therapy.
 If you are an occupational therapist (OT) or an OT assistant who has experience with stroke therapy, we ask that you please use the link below to complete a short survey.
 Your responses would be instrumental to the completion of the research.
 The survey should take about 15-20 minutes to complete, and you will be entered into a raffle with the chance to win an iPod shuffle if you participate.
 Please also feel free to forward this message and survey link along to your OT colleagues who have experience with stroke therapy.
 Thank you for your consideration.
-Click Here for the survey.
+Click Here for

 In the meanwhile, if you have any questions please feel free to email the project coordinator, Alexandria Pierce, at firstname.lastname@example.org.

 01/31/2019: This survey is now closed.
 Thanks for your participation.

 Perceptions and Practices of School-Based Occupational Therapy Practitioners (OTPs) on Collaboration with Teachers

 You’re invited to participate in a 10 minute survey to explore the perception and practices of OTPs collaborating with teachers in school-based setting.
 Participation in this anonymous survey is voluntary.
 Feel free to forward this survey to colleagues and contacts in school-based practice.
 Your time is appreciated.
 Thank you!

 Contact email@example.com for any questions.